semantic-release/semantic-release/README.md

 It is fully integrated into the `npm` lifecycle, so all you need to do is to configure your CI to regularly `npm publish` (i.e. for every commit).

-Removing human descisions and emotions from version numbers and releases – strictly following the [SemVer](http://semver.org/) spec suddenly isn't a problem anymore.
+It removes human decisions and emotions from version numbers and releases – suddenly, strictly following the [SemVer](http://semver.org/) spec isn't a problem anymore.

 ![https://twitter.com/trodrigues/status/509301317467373571](https://cloud.githubusercontent.com/assets/908178/6091690/cc86f58c-aeb8-11e4-94cb-15f15f486cde.png)